Performance Guide

 setter method, Keikai spreadsheet will automatically

-check cell dependencies, update the dependent cells and refresh the
+check cell dependencies, notify the dependent cells to update their content or style.

 - Change a lot of cells in a batch.

-In order to manually control UI update, we have to:
+In order to manually notify the cell change, we have to:

 - disable auto-refresh with